 So if you rarely feel sensual – or aren’t even sure what that means – trust me, you’re not alone.

 I have a friend who was born in Greece and lived there until she was 18.
 To me, she embodies what it means to be sensual.
 Her life revolves around the things she senses – beautiful music, gorgeous colors, silky fabrics, delicious foods, and uplifting conversations.
 She constantly notices and embraces those things – paying attention to her senses is as natural to her as breathing.
+Part of it is her personality, and part of it is the focus on the senses that she experienced as a child and adolescent.

 My guess is that it’s also very easy for her to embrace her sexuality.